KhaledElTahan/pintos/Installation.md

 make
 ```

-Point to phase 1 `pintos` and `pintos.pm` by changing kernel and loader to absolute path of phase 1 kernel and loader.
+Point to phase 1's kernel & loader in `pintos` and `pintos.pm`, by changing the path of both kernel & loader to absolute path of phase 1's kernel & loader.

 ```
 $PINTOSHOME/src/utils/pintos